Fathima-Muhammed-Nizar/Amigo/README.md

 # Amigo
-Amigo:Simplifying the Complex,Your Trusted Guide to Clarity &amp; Understanding
+Amigo:Simplifying the Complex,Your Trusted Guide to Clarity & Understanding